-Our school takes measures to prevent and tackle bullying among pupils; however, it is equally important to recognise that bullying of adults, including staff and parents, whether by pupils, parents or other staff members, is unacceptable.
+Our School takes measures to prevent and tackle bullying among pupils; however, it is equally important to recognise that bullying of adults, including staff and parents, whether by pupils, parents or other staff members, is unacceptable (see p.166 Keeping Children Safe in Education 2024 (gov.uk))

-Guidance for school staff is available in; Cyberbullying: Advice for headteachers and school staff and the school's Acceptable use of ICT by staff, and Acceptable use of ICT by students policies.
+Guidance for school staff is available in; Cyberbullying: Advice for headteachers and school staff - GOV.UK and the school's Acceptable use of ICT by staff, and Acceptable use of ICT by students policies.

-- Adults who have been bullied or affected will be supported by: - Offering an immediate opportunity to discuss the concern with the designated safeguarding lead, a senior member of staff and/or the Headteacher. - Advising them to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience, as appropriate. - Where the bullying takes place off school site or outside of normal school hours (including online), the school will still investigate the concern and ensure that appropriate action is taken in accordance with the schools' behaviour and discipline policy. - Reporting offensive or upsetting content and/or accounts to the service provider, where the bullying has occurred online. - Reassuring and offering appropriate support. - Working with the wider community and local/national organisations to provide further or specialist advice and guidance. - Adults who have perpetrated the bullying will be helped by: - Discussing what happened with a senior member of staff and/or the Headteacher to establish the concern. - Establishing whether a legitimate grievance or concern has been raised and signposting to the school's official complaints procedures. - o If online, requesting that content be removed. - o Instigating disciplinary, civil or legal action as appropriate or required.
+Adults who have been bullied or affected will be supported by:

+- offering an immediate opportunity to discuss the concern with the designated safeguarding lead, a senior member of staff and/or the Headteacher - advising them to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience, as appropriate - where the bullying takes place off school site or outside of normal school hours (including online), the School will still investigate the concern and ensure that appropriate action is taken in accordance with the Schools' behaviour and discipline policy - reporting offensive or upsetting content and/or accounts to the service provider, where the bullying has occurred online - reassuring and offering appropriate support - working with the wider community and local/national organisations to provide further or specialist advice and guidance.

+Adults who have perpetrated the bullying will be helped by:

+- discussing what happened with a senior member of staff and/or the Headteacher to establish the concern - establishing whether a legitimate grievance or concern has been raised and signposting to the School's official complaints procedures - if online, requesting that content be removed - instigating disciplinary, civil or legal action as appropriate or required.

-Note: Specific guidance is available for leaders regarding dealing with complaints made on social networking sites:
+Note: Specific guidance is available for leaders regarding dealing with complaints made on social networking sites: Online safety - KELSI